Monday, June 20, 2011

 Did I call it or what?
-Logan through the dangerous Votto exactly one pitch.
+Logan threw the dangerous Votto exactly one pitch.
 And he hit him.

 Logan did not hit Votto on purpose.
-His control isn't good enough.
+His control isn't good enough to hit a batter on purpose.
 Frankly, I'm not sure Logan knows who Votto is.
 I'm not sure he knows who Boone Logan is.

 Seriously, why is Logan in the major leagues, let alone on the 25-man roster of the New York Blessed Yankees?
 He's gotta have the kind of pictures of Girardi that Scott Proctor and Kyle Farnsworth seemed to have of Joe Torre.

 Now, it's time to panic.
 (Done.)
+Now, it's time to remove Logan.
+(Done.)
 Now, it's time to bring in Mariano Rivera.
 (Done).
-Now, it's time to remove Logan.
-(Done.)
-Now, it's time to send this scrub down to Scranton and to never disgrace the Pinstripes (or the road grays) again.
-(Hopefully WILL be done.)
+Now, it's time to send this scrub down to Scranton, and to never allow him to disgrace the Pinstripes (or the road grays) again.
+(Hopefully will be done.)
+(UPDATE: Wasn't done.)

 Mo got a groundout, but allowed a single to score a run.
 Then got a forceout, which brought home another run.
 Finally, he struck out a pinch-hitter, the veteran shortstop Edgar Renteria.
 Ballgame over.
 Yankees 5, Reds 3.

 WP: Nova (7-4).
 SV: Rivera (18) -- and no save situation should have been necessary, Logan you bum.
 LP: Travis Wood (5-5).

 The Red Sox are winning big over the San Diego Padres, so the Yankees will remain a game and a half out, one in the loss column.